jxnpass/jxnpass.github.io/_posts/2023-12-5-IsaiahToBOM-DC.md

 ### 2. Detect if verse contains a bible term and list it

 Now it is time to find where biblical themes occur throughout both authors.
 Using the [LDS Bible Dictionary](https://www.churchofjesuschrist.org/study/scriptures/bd?lang=eng), I created a lemmatizer from `nltk` and ran through each verse to see if a Bible Dictionary term was used within the verse.
 A lemmatizer is a tool that, in simple terms, detects multiple forms that a word can take.
 As an example, the word 'idol' may be quoted as 'idols' or 'idolatry'.
 More about lemmatizers can be found [here](https://www.datacamp.com/tutorial/stemming-lemmatization-python).

-A simplified version of the code I used is found here
+I also created a column in the data that not only determined whether a bible dictionary term was found, but what the first bible dictionary term was.

 ``` py
 # initialize vectors